input-output-hk/catalyst-libs/rust/rbac-registration/examples.md

 There are no reason to start a new registration chain with the same data already registered and not to update the existing one, so this isn't allowed.

-The `Chain3` registration is invalid because it uses `PubKey2` that is already used by `Chain1`.

-The `Chain4` is valid because it uses a new public key the `Stake1` stake address isn't currently used by `Chain1`.
+The `Chain3` is valid because it uses a new public key and the `Stake1` stake address isn't currently used by `Chain1`.

-The `Chain5` registration is valid, but it takes ownership over the `Stake2` stake address of the first chain.
+The `Chain4` registration is valid, but it takes ownership over the `Stake2` stake address of the first chain.
 It is allowed because the new chain uses a new public key.
 This can be useful if a user lost his private key while maintaining access to his Cardano wallet (and the stake address used in that registration chain).